-Sleep disorders happen in every age group -- infants to teens to the elderly.
-They can make you feel exhausted when you need to be alert.
+Sleep disorders happen in every age group -- to infants, teens, and the elderly.
+Not sleeping well can make you feel exhausted when you need to be alert.

 Have you ever fallen asleep in class and the more you tried to stay awake, the sleepier you felt?
 Suddenly, something startled you (like your teacher's voice!) and you woke up.
 You felt groggy and embarrassed, wondering what you missed while you slept.

 Luke (not his real name) had a hard time staying awake in his classes.
 He thought it was because math and science weren't his favorite courses.
 But there was something more serious going on.